monofe/NEASynthesiser/README.md

 The LFO can target either one of the oscillator pitch or the filter cutoff frequency.

 Oscillator pitch LFOs are frequently used to create a "vibrato" effect, whereas filter cutoff frequency LFOs are often used to create a sort of "pulsing" or "pumping" effect in the sound.

+# Download

+The `.vst3` file for the plugin can be found in the Releases tab on this repository.

 # Build